JowettC/BooksRead-WebApp/README.md

 # BooksRead-backend
-developed with expressJs and mysql\
+Developed with expressJs and mysql\
+# Features
-Simple web application that allow users to keep track of books read
+Simple web application that **allow users to keep track of books read**